Protect yourself and those around you from illnesses like COVID-19 & flu.

 When the Public Health Emergency (PHE) ended in May 2023, the federal government stopped purchasing COVID-19 vaccines for the whole country.
 (Source 44 –U.S. Department of Health and Human Services).

-All new COVID vaccines will now be commercialized—this means that pharmacies must purchase the vaccines from their regular vaccine suppliers.
+All new COVID vaccines are now commercialized—this means that pharmacies must purchase the vaccines from their regular vaccine suppliers.
 (Source 44 –U.S. Department of Health and Human Services).

 This also means that vaccine providers can now bill your insurance for the cost of your vaccine.